zwmuam/Bastilevirinae_introns/README.md

 ```
 ./find_introns.py -f genomes.fasta -o genomes_intron_pred
 ```
 This command assumes that default databases are installed.
-Custom HMMs and CMs can be used using "-h" and "-c" arguments.
+Custom HMMs and CMs can be used "-h" and "-c" arguments.
-Optionally, xlsx table with taxonomy can be addes as "-w" argument to perform distribution analysis.
+Optionally, xlsx table with taxonomy can be added as "-w" argument to perform distribution analysis.

 If you have spliced cDNA reads (see the paper) pass them to "confirm_introns" script to map transcripts to genome and identify splicing sites:
 ```
-./confirm_introns.py -ca adapter_promoter -cb barcodes_r -fq 100k_sample.fastq -rd rnaseq_references -o confirm_introns_test -s '__' -mr 1000
+./confirm_introns.py -ca custom_adapters -cb custom_barcodes -fq reads.fastq -rd reference_genomes_dir -o output_dir -s '__' -mr 1000
 ```
-The script uses mofified porchop to demultiplex reads and remove adapters.
+The script uses modified [Porechop](https://github.com/rrwick/Porechop) to demultiplex reads and remove adapters.
 Clean reads are mapped to reference genomes with minimap2 and analysed by spliced_bam2gff to find splicing sites.
 The "-s" argument is used to specify the separator between the barcode and the read name in the fastq file.
 The "-mr" specifies the number of reads in bam files used for downstream visualiation

-To align all analysed introns to the referenc group I model from RFAM:
+To align all analysed introns to the reference model from RFAM:
 ```
-./cmalign -o Unique_vs_RF00028.sto --dnaout --mxsize 5140 --cpu 20 --matchonly --outformat Stockholm RF00028.cm GIISSD_and_Bastille.unique_099.fasta
+./cmalign -o cmalign_output.sto --matchonly --outformat Stockholm reference.cm non_redundant_seqences.fasta
 ```
-We used InfeRNAl cmalign with "--matchonly" option to exclude variable insertion sequences and focus on conserved RNA structures.
+We used [InfeRNAl](http://eddylab.org/infernal) cmalign with "--matchonly" option and RF00028 model to exclude variable insertion sequences and focus on conserved RNA structures.
+The in case of our machine we also added "--mxsize 5140" "--cpu 20" parameters to increase the maximum matrix size as well as number of threads and improve the performance.
+Some tools (e.g. tree construction programs) may also require DNA-like output format triggered by "--dnaout" option.

 Convert stockholm ouput of cmalign to aligned fasta:
 ```
-./sto2fasta.py -s Unique_vs_RF00028.sto
+./sto2fasta.py -s cmalign_output.sto
 ```

 Columns with more than 50% gaps can be masked using one of commonly used sequence analysis software suites.
 To prune poorly aligned sequences run:
 ```
-./prune_alignment.py -f Unique_vs_RF00028.fasta -l 50
+./prune_alignment.py -f cmalign_output.fasta -l 50
 ```

 To re-annotate introns (useful for intron sequences imported from external databases like GISSD) and generate R2DT-compatible annotations use:
 ```
-./reannotate_introns.py -f GIISSD_and_Bastille_introns.fasta -o Annotated_GIISSD_and_Bastille_introns
+./reannotate_introns.py -f redundant_sequences.fasta -o Annotated_redundant_sequences
 ```

 Generate statistics for all sequence datasets and alignments:
 ```
-./alignment_statistics.py -u -f GIISSD_and_Bastille.fasta -o redundant_dataset_stats.xlsx
+./alignment_statistics.py -u -f redundant_sequences.fasta -o redundant_dataset_stats.xlsx
-./alignment_statistics.py -u -f GIISSD_and_Bastille.unique_099.fasta -o nr_dataset_stats.xlsx
+./alignment_statistics.py -u -f non_redundant_seqences.fasta -o nr_dataset_stats.xlsx
-./alignment_statistics.py -f Unique_vs_RF00028.fasta -r 251 -o unpruned_aln_stats.xlsx
+./alignment_statistics.py -f cmalign_output.fasta -r 251 -o unpruned_aln_stats.xlsx
-./alignment_statistics.py -f Unique_vs_RF00028.pruned.fasta -r 251 -o pruned_aln_stats.xlsx
+./alignment_statistics.py -f cmalign_output.pruned.fasta -r 251 -o pruned_aln_stats.xlsx
 ```